-Eight Named to Texas High School Basketball Hall of Fame Class of 2022
+Eight Score Spots in Texas High School Basketball Hall of Fame’s Class of 2023

 Inductees include coaches, players and contributors

 SUGAR LAND, Texas – July 7, 2022 — The Texas High School Basketball Hall of Fame will grow by eight with the addition of the Class of 2023.
 The class, which was announced today by the Texas Association of Basketball Coaches (TABC), will be inducted during a banquet May 20, 2023, as part of the annual TABC Clinic.